YongJi97/NYC1_hackathon/README.md

 ### What is the name of your project?
 Reach Out Global!
 ### What does this project do?
-An app that connects people to various resources and unique people.
+   * An app that connects people to various resources and unique people.
+   * Keep users updated on the latest tweets.
+   * Allows users to communicate with each other through a universal group chat.
 ### Who did you design this project for?
-This website is for everyone.
+   * This website is for everyone.
 This is a great resource for anyone stressed out by COVID-19.
 ### What was your inspiration for this project?
    * We were inspired by the people who are struggling because of COVID-19.
 We wanted to connect these people with vital resources and other people.
 ### What challenges did you run into?